betafruit/iOSBatteryIndicatorForMacOS/README.md

 <p>Instead, press "Done" and head over to <b>System Settings > Privacy and Security</b>.
 Scroll to the bottom of the page, where you should see an alert that allows you to open the app.</p>
 <i>While you're here, I recommend setting your computer to allow applications from the App Store and Known Developers to make your future life easier.</i>
 </div>
+<br/><p>Now you can head to your control centre settings and remove the default icon from the menu bar.
+Then, you can hold control and drag the iOS battery icon over to  where the old icon was.</p>
-<br/></i>You’re all set!
+<p>You’re all set!
 If you want, you can move the app to your Applications folder so you don’t lose it.
 Otherwise, enjoy!</p>